Chris-labtech/Asset-Management---C-/README.md

 This system was built using C#, and SQL.

-There are two main applications
+There are three applications
-    1. Offline Application    - Develop with .NET
+    1. Offline Application    - Develop with .NET.
-    2. Online Application     - Develop with ASP.NET/ MVC Pattern
+    2. Online Application     - Develop with ASP.NET/ MVC Pattern.
+    3. Android Application    - Develop with Kotlin.

 Features: